-Working with an overflowing population of animals in a structure that needs constant attention, maintenance, and increased staff time, it is amazing what this staff has been able to accomplish in the last eight years.
+Working with an overflowing population of animals in a structure that needs constant attention, maintenance, and increased staff time, it is amazing what this staff has been able to accomplish in the last nine years.
 They struggle continuously to maintain a clean, healthy, almost odor free, facility in incredibly difficult situations.

 Just think what this group of hard-working staff and wonderful volunteers could accomplish if they could move into the much more efficient, new, and well-designed structure!
 Following is where we (amazingly) are today, but read it and realize where we could (even more amazingly) be tomorrow with your help!

 The Humane Society of the United States has a good relationship with our Animal Welfare League.
 We recently spoke with our Indiana representative about the following question: "There does not seem to be any cohesive or widely accepted version of the term "no-kill".
 Is there a universal definition of the term?"

 This is their response" "There is no "official standard" for no-kill.
 For some it means zero euthanization, for others it means 90% live outcome, for many others it is something else.
 The goal should be to save as many lives as possible without allowing any animals to suffer.
 You can learn more about this at www.animalshelter.org."

 Our organization like many others, has fluctuating levels, but our overall goal is always to maintain as low a number as possible.
 We never euthanize for space, nor do we put down any healthy animals.
 Our 0.6% total for the month of February 2018 is an indication of our deep commitment to maintaining a low rate that protects the lives of as many animals as possible.

 Statistics for the month of March 2018: